renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/tools/improve.md

   </tr>
 </table>

-## Usage Tips

-!!! tip "Extra instructions"

-    Extra instructions are very important for the `improve` tool, since they enable you to guide the model to suggestions that are more relevant to the specific needs of the project.

-    Be specific, clear, and concise in the instructions.
-With extra instructions, you are the prompter.
-Specify relevant aspects that you want the model to focus on.

-    Examples for extra instructions:
-    ```
-    [pr_code_suggestions] # /improve #
-    extra_instructions="""\
-    Emphasize the following aspects:
-    - Does the code logic cover relevant edge cases?
-    - Is the code logic clear and easy to understand?
-    - Is the code logic efficient?
-    ...
-    """
-    ```
-    Use triple quotes to write multi-line instructions.
-Use bullet points to make the instructions more readable.

-!!! tip "Review vs. Improve tools comparison"

-    - The [review](https://khulnasoft.github.io/tools/review/) tool includes a section called 'Possible issues', that also provide feedback on the PR Code.
-    In this section, the model is instructed to focus **only** on [major bugs and issues](https://github.com/khulnasoft/pr-assistant/blob/main/pr_assistant/settings/pr_reviewer_prompts.toml#L71).
-    - The `improve` tool, on the other hand, has a broader mandate, and in addition to bugs and issues, it can also give suggestions for improving code quality and making the code more efficient, readable, and maintainable (see [here](https://github.com/khulnasoft/pr-assistant/blob/main/pr_assistant/settings/pr_code_suggestions_prompts.toml#L34)).
-    - Hence, if you are interested only in feedback about clear bugs, the `review` tool might suffice.
-If you want a more detailed feedback, including broader suggestions for improving the PR code, also enable the `improve` tool to run on each PR.

 ## A note on code suggestions quality

 - While the current AI for code is getting better and better (GPT-4), it's not flawless.
 Not all the suggestions will be perfect, and a user should not accept all of them automatically.
 Critical reading and judgment are required.
-- While mistakes of the AI are rare but can happen, a real benefit from the suggestions of the `improve` (and [`review`](https://khulnasoft.github.io/tools/review/)) tool is to catch, with high probability, **mistakes or bugs done by the PR author**, when they happen.
+- While mistakes of the AI are rare but can happen, a real benefit from the suggestions of the `improve` (and [`review`](https://pr-assistant-docs.khulnasoft.com/tools/review/)) tool is to catch, with high probability, **mistakes or bugs done by the PR author**, when they happen.
 So, it's a good practice to spend the needed ~30-60 seconds to review the suggestions, even if not all of them are always relevant.
 - The hierarchical structure of the suggestions is designed to help the user to _quickly_ understand them, and to decide which ones are relevant and which are not:

     - Only if the `Category` header is relevant, the user should move to the summarized suggestion description